kazuhira-r/kuromoji-with-mecab-neologd-buildscript/README.md

 ### Build options
 * -N - branch or tag name in mecab-ipadic-NEologd, included in a build. default: master
+* -T - install adjective ext. if you want enable, specified 1. default: 0
 * -L - branch or tag name in Apache Lucene of a build target. default: current Apache Lucene latest release tag.
 * -p - package name at the time of a build. default: org.apache.lucene.analysis.ja (original package)